Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Discussion

-To compare how hot-Jupiter occurrence varies with stellar mass across different surveys, we fitted the exponential relation\footnote{While a fit of this form has not been explicitly produced in prior research, previous studies have employed power-law fits to model giant planet occurrence rates as a function of stellar metallicity \citep{Johnson10a, ghezzi_retired_2018}.
-At the low-mass end of the stellar mass spectrum—such as that probed by our work, a power-law dependence can be reasonably approximated by an exponential model, justifying our choice of functional form.} $f_{\mathrm{occ}}= a\,e^{\,b\,M_\star}$ to (i) the nominal occurrence rates from this work, (ii) the occurrence rates reported by \citet{bryant_occurrence_2023}, and (iii) those of \citet{gan_occurrence_2023}.
-All three data sets were supplemented by the occurrence rates provided by \citet{beleznay_exploring_2022} for FGK dwarfs.
-The best-fit coefficients, their $1\sigma$ uncertainties, and the reduced \(\chi^2\) values are listed in \autoref{tab:expfits}.
+To compare how hot-Jupiter occurrence varies with stellar mass across different surveys, we fit the exponential relation $f_{\mathrm{occ}}= a\cdot 10^{b \cdot M_\star}$ to (i) the nominal occurrence rates from this work, (ii) the occurrence rates reported by \citet{bryant_occurrence_2023}, and (iii) those of \citet{gan_occurrence_2023}.
+All three data sets were supplemented by the occurrence rates provided by \citet{beleznay_exploring_2022} for transiting Jupiters around FGK dwarfs.
+We assumed a Gamma prior for the occurrence rates derived in this work and fitted Beta priors to those from the other three studies.
+We then drew $10,000$ pseudo-rates from each prior distribution and fitted the exponential parameters $a$ and $b$ for each iteration.
+The median values of the distributions of $a$ and $b$, their $1\sigma$ uncertainties, and the reduced \(\chi^2\) value of the resultant fit are listed in \autoref{tab:expfits}.
 The exponential fit corresponding to this work is included, along with its $1\sigma$ region, in \autoref{fig:occrates_lit}.

 Our fit exhibits the steepest slope of the three, strengthening the evidence that the frequency of close-in giant planets is much smaller around low-mass stars than around their higher-mass counterparts.
 Such a pronounced mass dependence aligns with the predictions of core-accretion theory, which suggests an ease of forming giant-planet cores around more massive protoplanetary discs (and hence higher-mass host stars).